 What can I do if my mashed sweet potatoes are too runny?

-What’s the best way to mash them?
+What is the best way to mash sweet potatoes?

 Related